PrefectHQ/prefect/docs/concepts/deployments.md

 !!! cloud-ad "deployment triggers are only available in Prefect Cloud"

-Deployments can optionally take a trigger specification, which will configure an automation to run the deployment based on the presence or absence of events, and optionally pass event data into the deployment run as parameters.
+Deployments can optionally take a trigger specification, which will configure an automation to run the deployment based on the presence or absence of events, and optionally pass event data into the deployment run as parameters via jinja templating.

 ```yaml
 triggers: